embrace-io/embrace-docs/content/ios/integration/linking-embrace.md

 ## Swift Package Manager

 With Xcode 12 Apple is adding the ability to manage binary framework dependencies, like Embrace, via the Swift Package Manager.
 If your team is already managing source-built dependencies this way, adding Embrace will be simple and not require any third party tools.

+Apple TV targets are automatically configured via the Swift Package Manager by following these steps.

 The screenshots here are taken using Xcode 12 beta 4.